BeeRehan/Web-Crawling/README.md

 # Web-Crawling
-This project is mad for Bipolar Factory internship during my corono holiday.
+This project is developed  for Bipolar Factory internship during my corono holiday.